taskforcedev/user/README.md

 }
 </code>

-After doing this you should dump autoload preferably using artisan
+After doing this you should run composer update, then a dump autoload preferably using artisan

 <code>php artisan dump-autoload</code>